cmurphy20-CVTC/blog_V2/README.md

 # blog_V2
-This verison has mongoose install to save posts.
+This verison has mongoDB to save posts.